Williamsburg

 Best Perk

-The Williamsburg Waterfront where you can find public outdoor spaces and the NYC Ferry.
+The Williamsburg waterfront offers killer skyline views, public outdoor space, and the NYC Ferry.

 Biggest Downside

-Those dependent on the L train to get around may be thrown off course when the station is closed for repairs and maintenance.
+Those dependent on the L train to get around may be thrown off course if it’s having issues.

 The Mood

-Williamsburg is a stimulating playground offering activities for every interest, from beer-to-go at Brooklyn Brewery to glassblowing classes at Brooklyn Glass.
+Williamsburg is a stimulating playground offering activities for every interest, from beers at Brooklyn Brewery to glassblowing classes at Brooklyn Glass.

 Heart of the Neighborhood